 Just minutes from downtown Scottsdale, Taliesin West is Frank Lloyd Wright’s desert masterpiece.
 In 1937, Wright and his apprentices built an architectural wonder out of the stone and sand that surrounded them in the Sonoran desert on the foothills of the McDowell Mountains.
 Many of those apprentices (“the Fellowship”) who worked and lived alongside Mr. Wright still live at Taliesin West, as do the current students and faculty of the Frank Lloyd Wright School of Architecture -- making Taliesin West an ongoing, vibrant community.

 The Taliesin West experience is both immersive and powerful.
 Guests are fully welcomed into every room and space—nothing on the tour is behind ropes or under glass.
-The tours, which include such attractions as the Cabaret Theater, Music Pavilion, Garden Room, Desert Shelters, and Mr. Wright’s living quarters and private office, are filled with surprise, majestic views, and intimate interior details.
+The tours, which include such attractions as the Cabaret Theater, Garden Room, Desert Shelters, and Mr. Wright’s living quarters and private office, are filled with surprise, majestic views, and intimate interior details.
 Each tour inspires visitors with the innovative principles, beautiful creations, technological experiments, and unparalleled body of work of Frank Lloyd Wright.
 As a result, guests find the Taliesin West tour experience delightfully engaging and deeply relevant.
 While photos and descriptions may give you a hint of what’s in store, there is no substitute for experiencing it first-hand.

 Come to Taliesin West and be inspired.